neuroinformatics-unit/software-skills/docs/source/courses/video-analysis.md

 This will cover how to run pose estimation at scale, using the GPUs of the SWC HPC cluster.

 ## Prerequisites
-Make sure to follow the [steps outlined here](https://github.com/neuroinformatics-unit/course-behavioural-analysis-2023#prerequisites) which will be guide you through setting up your laptop, installing the required software, and downloading the sample data.
+Make sure to follow the [steps outlined here](https://github.com/neuroinformatics-unit/course-behavioural-analysis-2023#prerequisites) which will guide you through setting up your laptop, installing the required software, and downloading the sample data.

 If you encounter issues with any of these steps please contact